Gay saint John Henry Newman and his “earthly light” Ambrose St. John shared romantic friendship

 Sylvia Rivera: Latina transgender woman at Stonewall Uprising

-Sylvia Rivera was a Latina transgender woman activist and one of those credited with starting the Stonewall Rebellion that launched the modern LGBTQ liberation movement.
-She was a founding member of the Gay Liberation Front, which sprang up quickly in 1969 as a result...
+Sylvia Rivera was a Latina transgender woman activist and one of those credited with starting the Stonewall Rebellion that propelled the LGBTQ liberation movement forward.
+She was a founding member of the Gay Liberation Front, which sprang up quickly in 1969 as a...

 Saints Polyeuct and Nearchus: Brothers by affection